 No one outside of Apple expected a significant design change in macOS Big Sur.
 Now that it's here, however, it makes so much sense.

 No doubt inspired by iOS/iPadOS, macOS Big Sur offers an updated menu bar, new icons for apps, lighter window appearances, and much more.
 You'll also find resigned sheets in apps, new and updated sounds, full-height sidebars, and new symbols.

-With less than two hours of macOS Big Sur under my belt, I'm already in love with the design change.
+I've been using macOS Big Sur throughout the beta process and can't wait for others to finally take it for a spin.
+With all this time with it under my belt, I'm already in love with the design change.
 It feels lighter than previous versions of macOS and so much fresher.
 Best of all, because it looks and feels so much like iOS, there's no significant learning curve.

-If one of my co-workers had told me 24 hours ago that Mac Safari would be one of my favorite macOS Big Sur features, I would have laughed through the Zoom screen.
+If one of my co-workers had told me Mac Safari would be one of my favorite macOS Big Sur features, I would have laughed through the Zoom screen.
 And yet, it's true.
 The native web browser has needed a facelift for years, and luckily the long delay has been worth it.

-The most prominent new feature in Safari is one happening behind the scenes, improved power efficiency and performance.
+Two of the most prominent new features in Safari are happening behind the scenes; improved power efficiency and performance.
 Apple promises that one both points, Safari now bests Chrome and Firefox.
 While I haven't had enough time with macOS Big Sur to test these promises, I hope to do so soon.

 Safari also includes a customizable start page that inevitably will make it quicker to access your most relevant content.
 A home page played an essential role in earlier web browsers, and I'm glad to see Apple's trying to bring the concept back to the forefront.